azcastillo/data_analyst_salary_predictor/README.md

 - California, Colorado, Illinois were among the highest paying states for data analyst positions.
 - Data Security Analyst had the highest salaries (~81K) but one of the lower average rating at around 2.79.

-Modelling the salaries consisted of the regularization methods Lasso, Ridge, Elastic Net as well as the powerful XGBoost model.
-I used GridSearchCV on the regularization models and the built in hyperparameter tuning feature of XGBoost to optimize the models.
+Modelling the salaries consisted of the regularization methods Lasso, Ridge, Elastic Net as well as the powerful XGBoost.
+I used GridSearchCV on the regularization models and the built in hyperparameter tuning feature of XGBoost to optimize that model.

 ## Code and Resources Used
 **Python Version:** 3.9